Debt Consolidation (what to consider + real life stories included)

 It could help you avoid bankruptcy

 If bankruptcy is on the horizon, debt settlement should absolutely be a consideration.
 The last thing you want is a bankruptcy on your record.
-You can pretty much say goodbye to being able to take out credit for a LONG time if you reach this point.
+You can say goodbye to being able to take out credit for a LONG time if you reach this point.

 Cons